Pakistan Air Force: 2019 Pakistan airstrikes in Jammu and Kashmir

 India stated that it had only lost a single aircraft (a MiG-21) while claiming to have shot down a Pakistani F-16.
 Pakistan rejected India's statement, stating that no F-16s were deployed.
-Pakistan would later go on to accept that F16s had been used, but maintained that none of them were shot down.
+India also accepted loss of its Mi-17 helicopter in a friendly fire terming it as "a big mistake".
+Pakistan would later go on to accept that F-16s had been used, but maintained that none of them were shot down.
 Pakistan also claimed to have shot down a Sukhoi Su-30 MKI, a claim rejected by Indian authorities.
 Wing Commander Abhinandan Varthaman, who was piloting the MiG-21 Bison, was captured and arrested by the Pakistani military upon being shot down.
 He was held for two days before being released at the Wagah-Attari border crossing on 1 March.

-Initially, Pakistani Military officials claimed to have had two pilots in custody, one of whom died while undergoing treatment, a claim which was later changed to having only Abhinandan in custody.
+Initially, Pakistani military officials claimed to have had two pilots in custody, one of whom died while undergoing treatment, a claim which was later changed to having only Abhinandan in custody.
 This was taken to be evidence of a Pakistani pilot being shot down by some Indian sources.
+A US count of the PAFs F-16 fleet and several international military observers, did not support the Indian claim of shooting down a PAF F-16.

 2022 Pakistani airstrikes in Afghanistan

 At least 47 people were killed and 22 injured in two airstrikes by Pakistani forces along the border with Afghanistan on 16 April 2022.
 The Taliban summoned Pakistan's ambassador in Kabul and registered their protest against the military airstrikes inside Afghanistan.
+These airstrikes mark the first known instance of a foreign country launching attack on Afghan soil since the establishment of Islamic Emirate in Afghanistan.

+2024 Pakistani airstrikes in Iran

+At least nine people were killed when Pakistan Air Force conducted retaliatory strikes, codenamed as Operation Marg Bar Sarmachar on seven targets within Iran's Sistan and Baluchestan province.
+The attack came two days after a similar Iranian missile strike inside Pakistani territory.
+According to Iran, nine foreign nationals were killed in the attack.
+Baloch Liberation Army, one of the group targeted in the strikes, said that the strikes had targeted and killed its people.
+It was first strike on Iranian soil by any foreign power since the time of end of Iran–Iraq War in 1988.